openpsi-project/ReaLHF/_sources/expconfig.rst.txt

 1. NamedArray aggregates multiple arrays, possibly of different shapes.
 2. Each array is given a name, providing a user-friendly way of indexing to the corresponding data.
 3. NamedArrays can be nested.
 (Although it should *not* be nested in this system.)
-4. NamedArray can store metadata such as sequence length, which is useful for padding and masking without causing CUDA synchronization.
+4. NamedArray can store metadata such as sequence lengths, which is useful for padding and masking without causing CUDA synchronization.

 Users can regard it as a nested dictionary of arrays, except that indexing a ``NamedArray`` results in *slicing every hosted arrays* (again, we don't use this feature in this project).